HanxunH/Unlearnable-Examples/content/_index.md

 ## We need more control of how our data is used.

 The volume of "free" data on the internet has been key to the current success of deep learning.
 However, it also raises privacy concerns about the unauthorized exploitation of personal data for training commercial models.
-We believe it's crucial to develop methods to prevent unauthorized data exploitation.
-In this research, we present a type of *error-minimizing (unlearnable) noise* that can make training examples unlearnable to deep learning.
+We believe it's crucial to develop methods to allow individuals to take active actions and prevent their data from any unauthorized exploitations.

-*The unlearnable noise can be used as a key by an individual to “lock” their data, so that it can’t easily be used by others for training their machine learning systems.
+In this research, we present a type of *error-minimizing (unlearnable) noise* that can make training examples unlearnable to deep learning. *The unlearnable noise can be used as a key by an individual to “lock” their data, so that it can’t easily be used by others for training their machine learning systems.
 This gives the owner more control about how their data is used.*

 ---